How to Increase Your Fees From Your Next Client Meeting

-The power of the ‘What if…’ question
+The power of what-if

 To have an effective conversation with a client, you need to push them outside of their usual sphere of thinking.

 Business owners can easily get stuck in an organisational mindset, where their sole focus is delivering what’s needed day-to-day by their customers.
-Your role, as their trusted business adviser, is to help them mentally ‘step outside the business’ and look at the whole model from a more strategic and objective position.
+Your role, as their trusted business advisor, is to help them mentally ‘step outside the business’ and look at the whole model from a more strategic and objective position.

-What if… a logistics company client were to downsize the number of small vehicles and replace them with a reduced fleet of bigger transporters?
+What if… a logistics company client was to downsize the number of small vehicles and replace them with a reduced fleet of bigger transporters?
 Could that reduce the overheads on vehicle leasing and increase the cost-effectiveness of each delivery?

-What if… a creative agency client were to employ more apprentices, paying minimum wage, rather than paying big wages for experienced talent?
+What if… a creative agency client was to employ more apprentices, paying minimum wage, rather than paying big wages for experienced talent?
 Could they get the same level of productivity but with a greatly reduced payroll bill if they trained them internally?

 The value of tailored management reports

 Providing bespoke management reporting to clients can be a big spur for additional work – as well as providing an increased value fee into the bargain.